u3555972/Simplified-Blackjack/README.md

 4) After it is made, type: ./game
 5) Enjoy the game!
 6) Anytime you want to play the game, simply type: ./game

+**Problem Statement**

+For this program, we assume that users will mostly input the correct values needed.
+However, we have made some failsafes.
+For example, if the user raises more money than he/she has, it will not allow it.
+However, as for the difference in integer inputs and char inputs, the user must put in either a integer or character respectively.
+Either way, we assume that the user will generally input the correct input.